IllusionDX/kirin-bot/README.md

 You will need the following things to host this bot by yourself:

 - At least Python 3.8 and pip to download the requirements
-- Set an enviroment variable called "BOT_TOKEN" and put your bot's token from the developer portal.
+- Set an environment variable called "BOT_TOKEN" and put your bot's token from the developer portal.

 Once it gets to the point I consider it presentable enough it will be made fully public and available for everyone, then you would just invite it.